 Netflix Book Club’s first pick of the month will kick off with Nella Larsen’s Harlem Renaissance-era novel Passing to coincide with Netflix’s Nov.
 10 release of the movie adaptation, which premiered earlier this year at the Sundance Film Festival and was recently seen at the New York Film Festival.
 Directed and written by Rebecca Hall and starring Tessa Thompson and Ruth Negga, Passing follows the story of two Black women who can pass as white and choose to live on opposite sides of the color line in 1929 New York.

-“From ‘Bridgerton,’ ‘To All the Boys’ and ‘Sweet Magnolias’ to ‘Queen’s Gambit,’ ‘Unorthodox,’ ‘Virgin River’ and of course ‘Orange Is the New Black,’ Netflix loves bringing books to life on screen and creating conversation with passionate readers and fans,” said Netflix CMO Bozoma Saint John in a statement.
+“From ‘Bridgerton,’ ‘To All the Boys’ and ‘Sweet Magnolias’ to ‘Queen’s Gambit,’ ‘Unorthodox,’ ‘Virgin River’ and of course ‘Orange Is the New Black,’ Netflix loves bringing books to life on screen and creating conversation with passionate readers and fans,” Netflix CMO Bozoma Saint John said in a statement.
 “We’re thrilled to partner with Starbucks and excited that the incredible Uzo Aduba will be our host to discuss favorite books and what goes into the writing, developing, casting and creating of our beloved series and films.”

 “I can’t tell you how many times I’ve asked friends, ‘But have you read the book?’
 So I’m excited to host Netflix Book Club and bring together loyal book fans, TV and movie obsessives and the creators behind their favorite stories,” Aduba said in a statement.
 “I can’t wait to dive deep into the creative process and what it takes to bring a book to life.”

-“Over the years coffee and coffeehouses have been bringing communities together for a shared experience and conversation about what we are reading and watching,” said Starbucks CMO Brady Brewer in a statement.
+“Over the years coffee and coffeehouses have been bringing communities together for a shared experience and conversation about what we are reading and watching,” Starbucks CMO Brady Brewer said in a statement.
 “The new relationship we’ve formed with Netflix for ‘But Have You Read the Book?’ is an exciting way to bring these conversations from the third place to our customers wherever they are.”